Fatin-Anzum/Fatin-Anzum/README.md

 # 💫 About Me:
-Hi 👋, I'm Fatin, a Computer Science and Engineering student passionate about coding, problem-solving, and building innovative projects.
-Welcome to my GitHub, where I share my academic projects, personal experiments, and contributions!
+Hi 👋, I'm Fatin, a Computer Science and Engineering student passionate about coding 💻, problem-solving 🧠, and building innovative projects 🚀.
+Welcome to my GitHub, where I share my academic projects 📚, personal experiments 🧪, and contributions 🤝!<br>

 ## 🌐 Socials: